 Backgammon: Enhances Problem-Solving Skills

 As a caregiver in Parma Heights, Ohio, I’ve seen how much seniors enjoy the classic game of backgammon.
-This ancient game of strategy is a fantastic tool for keeping minds sharp because it combines strategic planning with probability and risk assessment.
+This ancient game, with a history stretching back nearly 5,000 years, is a fantastic tool for keeping minds sharp.

 Backgammon’s beauty is in its mix of simplicity and depth.
 It’s easier to learn than chess but still offers rich, complex gameplay.
 I’ve noticed that seniors who play it regularly often show improved mental agility.